tylertam228/tylertam228/README.md

 </p>

 <p align="left">
   My passion for game engineering stems from the enchanting blend of animation, music, coding, and storytelling.
-These elements have been my solace during life's lowest moments, and now I am learing how to dedicate to crafting immersive gaming experiences to inspire others.
+These elements have been my solace during life's lowest moments, and now I am learning how to dedicate myself to crafting immersive gaming experiences to inspire others.
 </p>

 <p align="center">